[Download] Tuner for Windows

-The volume bar (on the far right hand side of the main screen) needs to be into the green before reliable tuning can be achieved (otherwise the tuning arrows become rather flickery); I've never got it high enough to go red, so I don't know if that is a problem or not!
+The volume bar (on the far right hand side of the main screen) needs to be into the green before the tuner will work reliably (otherwise the indicator arrows become rather flickery).
 I discovered this by trying to tune my unamplified Hohner G3T headless electric guitar: it is do-able, but you need a microphone right under the strings!

 If you are not getting anything at all on the volume bar, you may need to adjust your audio properties: The tuner uses your PC's "Preferred Device" for sound recording.
 There are various examples of how to configure the microphone as the recording device for Windows PCs floating around.